timcowlishaw/sbt-gulp/README.md

 # About

-A plugin to allow use of the Grunt JS build tool from within SBT.
+A plugin to allow use of the Gulp JS build tool from within SBT - shamelessly forked and search-and-replaced from [Joseph Price's Grunt Plugin](https://github.com/joprice/sbt-grunt).

 # Installation